The Nonprofit BrandsBy Tom Dougherty

 Branding nonprofits and charities.

-Brand is a powerful thing.
-At its root, brand is a reflection of who the target believes they are, what they aspire to be and what they believe to be true about the world.
+A brand is a powerful thing.
+At its root, the brand is a reflection of who the target believes they are, what they aspire to be, and what they believe to be true about the world.

 A cause, however, is a brand of sorts, something that people support but can be supported by any number of organizations.